Travels with V

 Heat, cool and guns

 The next morning after breakfast we walk with our backpacks down to the main road and wait for the bus that’s going to take us via the legendary Masada rock to Eilat by the Red Sea.
-And later take a detour into Jordan, but we don’t know that yet…
+Later we’ll take a detour into Jordan, but we don’t know that yet…

 The coral reef runs all the way along the shore and we snorkel back and forth a whole day.
 The water is crystal clear and teaming with colourful life.

 The worst thing about Eilat is the heat.
 When we’re there a dry and scorching wind called “khamsin” constantly blows from the desert, pushing the thermometer up to 42 ° celsius.
 It’s so hot your breath makes your throat sore.
-The restaurants’ outdoor areas are deserted, everybody wants to be inside where it’s cool.
+The restaurants’ outdoor areas are deserted, everybody wants to be inside in AC cooled rooms.

 We do too and one evening we end up in a pub that has an excellent IPA from a local microbrewery and a band that rocks really well.